 The culpability of California’s political leaders is manifest at several levels.
-First, the severe supply and demand imbalance itself was caused by numerous state policies that discouraged investment in new generation and transmission infrastructure.
+First, the supply and demand imbalance itself was caused by numerous state policies that discouraged investment in new generation and transmission infrastructure.
 For over ten years no significant amount of new generating capacity was permitted and constructed in the state.
-Second, the administered centralized clearinghouse markets and mandatory spot market buy obligation for 100% of the Utilities’ power needs implemented by California resulted in higher prices and more volatility by rejecting the diversity and risk management of forward bilateral contracting.
+Second, the administered centralized clearinghouse markets and mandatory spot market buy obligation for 100% of the Utilities’ power needs implemented by California ultimately resulted in higher prices (added “ultimately” because initially they were kept artificially low until the resource imbalance kicked in}and more volatility by rejecting the diversity and risk management of forward bilateral contracting.
 Now the State of California in hindsight contends this almost total reliance on spot markets resulted in market abuse and monopoly power for suppliers.
 On the contrary, the only monopoly power evident in this proceeding is California’s monopoly on bad decisionmaking.
 For instance, had the California Public Utility Commission (“CPUC”) pre-approved San Diego Gas & Electric's (“SDG&E”) purchase of long-term contracts with suppliers, such as Enron, in early 2000, San Diego consumers would have saved $2.5 billion over the 2000-2006 timeframe.
 But instead of pre-approving those contracts that offered long-term power at between $45 and $55 per megawatt hour ("MWh"), the CPUC denied approval and forced SDG&E to secure the equivalent amounts of power on the spot market for prices in the range of $300 per MWh.
 [CITES] The CPUC made this enormous blunder even after this Commission and others had warned the state that it must end its dangerous dependence on short-term and spot markets.
-[CITES] And third, the lack of political will to allow retail rates to reflect the real cost of power in wholesale markets exacerbated the already severe supply and demand imbalance.
+[CITES] And third, the lack of political will to allow retail rates to reflect the real cost of power in wholesale markets exacerbated the already evident supply and demand imbalance.
 Except for limited load management programs and repeated public calls for conservation, demand has remained undisciplined by price throughout the crisis.
-Only after bankrupting one Utility did California’s regulators get around to raising rates sufficiently to reflect wholesale power costs (although still insufficient to recover all wholesale costs).
+Only after bankrupting one utility did California’s regulators get around to raising rates sufficiently to reflect wholesale power costs (although still insufficient to recover all wholesale costs).

 There are numerous other examples leadership failures.
 In late 2000 and early 2001, many qualifying facilities (“QFs”) were forced off-line because of a combination of the CPUC changing the pricing formula for natural gas, making running the QFs uneconomic, and the insolvent utilities falling behind in their payments for QF power.
 As a result of the QFs going off line, the California Department of Water Resources (“DWR”) was forced to replace approximately 2,000 MWs of QF power that cost $125 per MWh with short-term and spot purchases in the range of $300 per MWh.
 And throughout this period, the CPUC and the California Governor openly opposed any change in retail prices to bring them in line with bulk power prices in the wholesale market even after it had become apparent that failure to increase retail prices was blocking the necessary price signals that demand was outstripping supply and would soon bankrupt the state’s investor-owned utilities.
 Further examples of California's leaders' obstinate refusal to address head on the causes of the state's power crisis are gathered in the report reproduced in Appendix A, which Enron earlier submitted to the Mediator in these proceedings.

+[Why not mention the ISO/State’s rush to impose the failed policy tool of price controls, which continued to lead to reduced supply and ever higher prices as documented by the ISOs own staff? – how can we not?]